CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

 [Learn More About Ticket Prioritization](../Support/ticket-prioritization-matrix.md)

-If after reviewing hte Ticket Prioritization Matrix you need to escalate a ticket, the following articel details the escalation process.
+If after reviewing the Ticket Prioritization Matrix you need to escalate a ticket, the following article details the escalation process.

 [Learn How to Escalate a Ticket](../Support/how-do-i-escalate-a-ticket.md)